7. "It's Only a Theory"

 Finally, many creationists are fond of claiming that evolution is “a belief system”, which is no more or less “valid” than their own.
 They claim that “belief in evolution” is itself something akin to a religion, due to arguments such as the one above, that it can’t be falsified.
 Needless to say, this is utter rubbish!

-The prominent American creationist Ray “Banana Man” Comfort once made a video, in which he went around a university campus, asking students the somewhat loaded question, “Do you believe in evolution?”
+The prominent American creationist Ray “Banana Man” Comfort - a man whom even most of his fellow Christians consider an embarrassment - once made a video, in which he went around a university campus, asking students the somewhat loaded question, “Do you believe in evolution?”
 Naturally, whatever percentage answered “no” was ammunition to his cause – but in his own mind, so was the remainder!
 For each student who answered “yes”, he triumphantly crowed, “There, you see – evolution is a belief, just as creationism is!”

 Anyone who answers that question with a simple “yes” is either being lazy and not bothering to think about how to answer it properly, or else is showing their own lack of comprehension of the scientific method!
 Of course, a scientific theory is not something which you either “believe in” or don’t, in the sense in which religious people “believe in” God!
 It’s something which is evaluated against evidence, and held to be true, only as long as it continues to be supported by the evidence.